cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Why is this lazy?
 It's because `AutoVectorizing...` just tells the compiler to find the largest vectorized chunk it can store in one go according to the tiled MMA and fragment layouts.
 Since 128-bit loads/stores are the maximum size, we're just telling the kernel: oh yeah, you optimize it for me.
 Reading this bit of FA2 source code can lead you into thinking this 128-bit vectorized store is possible, but it unfortunately is not.
 Let's examine why:

 Recall that in the output fragment, each thread holds 4 values per tile.
 In our [thread reduce](#thread-reduce) section, we saw how thread 0 holds `(0, 0), (0, 1), (8, 0), (8, 1)`.
 Although these fragments have a layout, registers do not behave as memory--you cannot address them.
-Rather, it's a mapping between an "address" and its phyiscal register name/location.
+Rather, it's a mapping between an "address" and its physical register name/location.
 So even though our fragment layout is "column-major", there is no physical column-major memory anywhere.
 The limitation to our vectorized store relies on how many values each thread can store contiguously in the *output SMEM*--"contiguous" registers don't exist.
 For example, the hardware PTX `st.shared.v2.b16` takes in any two registers with fp16s and stores it in one fp32 address.
 We can see that each thread holds 2 contiguous halfs, so the max vectorization we can get is 32-bits.
 This is a hardware limitation, so we can't simply optimize this any more.
 Given that this is the final store and that we can vectorize SMEM->GMEM, this isn't a huge problem and by far not the worst bottleneck.

 If you wanted to be exact, you can replace the copy atom above with this below for superior clarity: